 Adjusted EBITDA - EBITDA is defined as net income before interest expense, income tax expense and depreciation and amortization.
-We adjust EBITDA to exclude the impact of other income, as well as certain other charges discussed below.
-This measure is one of the primary Non-GAAP financial measures on which we (i) evaluate the performance of our ongoing core operating results period over period, (ii) base our internal budgets and (iii) compensate management.
-As such, adjusted EBITDA is a Non-GAAP financial performance measure that excludes (if applicable): (i) certain adjustments as a result of the purchase price accounting for the Merger, (ii) depreciation and amortization, (iii) share-based payment expense and (iv) other significant operating expense (income) that do not relate to the on-going performance of our business.
-The purchase price accounting adjustments include the elimination of deferred revenue associated with the investment in XM Canada, and elimination of the benefit of deferred credits on executory contracts, which are primarily attributable to third party arrangements with programming providers.
-We believe adjusted EBITDA is a useful measure of the underlying trend of our operating performance, which provides useful information about our business apart from the costs associated with our physical plant, capital structure and purchase price accounting.
+We adjust EBITDA to exclude the impact of other income as well as certain other charges discussed below.
+Adjusted EBITDA is one of the primary Non-GAAP financial measures we use to (i) evaluate the performance of our ongoing core operating results period over period, (ii) base our internal budgets and (iii) compensate management.
+Adjusted EBITDA is a Non-GAAP financial measure that excludes (if applicable): (i) certain adjustments as a result of the purchase price accounting for the Merger, (ii) share-based payment expense and (iii) other significant operating expense (income) that do not relate to the on-going performance of our business.
+We believe adjusted EBITDA is a useful measure of the underlying trend of our operating performance, which provides useful information about our business apart from the costs associated with our capital structure and purchase price accounting.
 We believe investors find this Non-GAAP financial measure useful when analyzing our results and comparing our operating performance to the performance of other communications, entertainment and media companies.
-We believe investors use current and projected adjusted EBITDA to estimate our current and prospective enterprise value and to make investment decisions.
-Because we fund and build-out our satellite radio system through the periodic raising and expenditure of large amounts of capital, our results of operations reflect significant charges for depreciation expense.
-The exclusion of depreciation and amortization expense is useful given significant variation in depreciation and amortization expense that can result from the potential variations in estimated useful lives, all of which can vary widely across different industries or among companies within the same industry.
+We believe investors use current adjusted EBITDA to estimate our current enterprise value and to make investment decisions.
+Because of large capital investments in our satellite radio system our results of operations reflect significant charges for depreciation expense.
 We believe the exclusion of share-based payment expense is useful as it is not directly related to the operational conditions of our business.
+We also believe the exclusion of settlements related only to the historical use of pre-1972 sound recordings and loss on disposal of assets is useful as it does not represent an expense incurred as part of our normal operations for the period.